Mangum Fire: Events

 On June 14, the Mangum Fire jumped control lines towards Mangum Springs, Arizona, being fueled by grass, brush and pinyon-juniper.
 Two days later, by the morning of June 16, the fire had grown to 47561 acre, fueled by sage-grassland, and three percent containment and had crossed onto lands managed by the Bureau of Land Management.
 The next day, three homes were evacuated on Houserock Road due to the fire moving northeast towards the area.
 Winds from the fire began affecting air quality, with residents in Tuba City, Arizona and areas west of the fire being told to limit outdoor activities if they are sensitive to smoke.
 The USFS reported that the historic Jacob Lake Ranger Station was narrowly spared from the fire, burning "within feet" of the building.

 While the exact cause of the fire remains unknown, officials confirmed on June 20 that the fire was human caused.
 The fire began moving east on June 21, with a large smoke plume appearing, requiring further use of air support to fight the growth.
 Due to the closure of the Arizona portion of House Rock Valley Road, parts of Paria Canyon-Vermilion Cliffs Wilderness, specifically Coyote Buttes and White Pockets became inaccessible.
 The fire remains active on the northeast side on the north side of Highway 89A due to hard to reach terrain.
 As a result, incident command added more fire crews to fight the fire.
 Air support continues, with tankers flying out of St. George Regional Airport.

 Due to evacuation orders and threats to power sources in the area, electricity was turned off at North Rim of the Grand Canyon National Park and Jacob Lake.
 On June 25, the power was restored.
 Additionally, the containment percentage was re-calculated and went from 68 percent to 46 percent.
 On June 27, the Wire Pass Fire started on the west side of House Rock Valley Road, burning "extremely close," to the Mangum Fire.

 Highway 89A and Highway 67 were reopened on the morning of June 29, 2020 and evacuation orders were lifted for Jacob Lake and White Sage.
 Evacuation orders were lifted for the two houses on House Rock Valley Road, however, evacuation warnings were put in place just in case the fire threat changed.

-July

 By the start of July, the fire grew in containment to 67 percent.
 Fire suppression repair began.
 As of July 7, the fire has burned 71450 acre and was 88 percent contained.

-Current evacuations and closures

-And the following roads and areas are closed as of July 7, 2020: